Kariuki79/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 'declare' lists all local variables and environment variables and functions 'BEST=School' creates a new local variable
 'export BEST="School" creates a new local variable 'echo $((128 + $TRUEKNOWLEDGE))' prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+'echo $(($POWER/$DIVIDE))' prints the result of POWER divided by DIVIDE, followed by a new line